windley/CS462-Event-Edition/labs/Lab4.md

 0. Note that the most frequent words are mostly uninteresting.
 These are called [stop words](https://en.wikipedia.org/wiki/Stop_words).
 Use this [list of English stop words](https://github.com/windley/CS462-Event-Edition/blob/master/code/mapreduce/stop-words) to modify the scripts once more so that they don't count stop words.
 0. Now that your script sorts and removes stop words, run it on the text of a largish document such as one of the [books at Project Gutenberg](https://www.gutenberg.org/)

+# Deliverables

+0. Compare the time it took to run (1) above and to run it on the command line (2).
+Why does the command line seem so much faster?

+1. Provide your code for (2) and (3) above (you may also supply links).

+2. Discuss the results of (4).
+Why do you think you got the results you did?